Worst Case Tolerance Analysis

 An alternative method uses an RSS three-dimensional stack-up analysis to determine the overall variation.
 This method (referred to as GeoFactor in 3DCS), is less reliable than a Monte Carlo Method for all cases, but provides additional insight into your model.

 With a statistical method, there are a number of value-add's:

 1. Design to a given quality level, not just 100%

 2. Loosen non-critical tolerances (and thereby reduce manufacturing costs)

-3. Find critical tolerances to quality for focus and measurement planning
+3. Find critical to quality tolerances for focus and measurement planning

-4. Test design scenarios and solutions digitally
+4. Test design scenarios and solutions digitally (fewer prototypes)